The university is a cosmopolitan place

 "What does democracy mean (to us)?"

-This is the question behind the new series of events organised by TU Bergakademie Freiberg and the Studium Generale, the Freiberg for All network, the DGB Südwestsachsen and the Akademische Buchhandlung.
+This question is the focus of a joint event series organized by TU Bergakademie Freiberg/Studium Generale, the Freiberg for All Network, the DGB Southwest Saxony, and the Academic Bookstore.

 Tickets for the event series